Last updated on 5th September 2022

 Do you ever feel like our attention spans are getting shorter?
-It’s not just your imagination; research has revealed that human beings are, indeed, flakier than ever before!
+It’s not just your imagination; research has revealed that human beings are, indeed, less focused than ever before!

 In fact, the average human attention span shrunk by nearly a quarter between the year 2000 and 2015, and we’re now lagging behind the humble goldfish in terms of being able to focus on a task or object.

 Check out the infographic below to get all the details, and let us know what you think – if you manage to concentrate all the way to the end! 🙂